Attorneys and paralegals aren’t the only ones who can use legal software

 - Offer the ability to monitor and share the status of contract negotiations.

-The UConn team also appreciates that the legal software links to Outlook, which helps keep track of the latest versions of documents and emails.
+The UConn team also appreciates that the business legal software links to Outlook, which helps keep track of the latest versions of documents and emails.
 Despite being a university, not a legal department or a law firm, UConn has found that Legal Files fits it well, “because of its unique customization features and flexibility.”

 A final word on using legal software for non-legal teams